“I could hear my heart singing with happiness like a robin.”

 Anyone who’s had a check up like this will know what an utter, utter relief it is to hear that everything is all clear everything is all right.

-You are as healthy as you feel and at that moment nothing else matters.
+You are as healthy as you feel and at that moment nothing else mattered.